flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/index.md

     - To turn it off (standby) click on the On-Off symbol in the top right corner.
     - Turn off and reset the flyPad by clicking and holding the the On-Off symbol.

+## Battery Life

+The battery life of the flyPad is simulated by discharging the battery over time (120min) when the aircraft is not powered.

+This can happen quickly if you change the time of day of the sim after starting the flight.

+If the flyPad is empty, it will show a red empty battery symbol.
+To charge it you only need to power up the aircraft (Ext.
+Pwr, APU or at least one engine).

 ## flyPad Pages

 - [flyPad Dashboard](dashboard.md)